MAGIC cohorts

 The Busselton Health Study

 The Busselton Health Studies group manages and maintains the BHS database.
 Maintenance includes annual mortality follow-up, periodic hospital morbidity updates, tracing of previous survey participants and improving information on family relationships among survey participants.
-The group, independently and in collaboration with other Busselton Health Studies researchers, uses the accumulated data to conduct research into: epidemiology of cardiovascular diseases; epidemiology of respiratory diseases; mortality and hospital admission rates; familial aggregation of chronic diseases and disease risk factors For more, please visit the BHS Study website
+The group, independently and in collaboration with other Busselton Health Studies researchers, uses the accumulated data to conduct research into: epidemiology of cardiovascular diseases; epidemiology of respiratory diseases; mortality and hospital admission rates; familial aggregation of chronic diseases and disease risk factors For more, please visit the Busselton Health Study website

 Caerphilly Prospective Study